Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I think in Milwaukee, we really rest because we have a couple bars that um have this very like lowbrow approach to the way that they um approach bartending, but also the cocktails are delicious.
 They're exemplary.
-You know, a Mothership and Thinks are the two that I think of all the time.
-I think Tin Winter even has a little bit of these vibes where they're not luxe and they're not shiny.
-You know, they're they're community watering holes, but the cocktails are great because why not make great drinks?
+You know, ah Mothership and Thinks are the two that I think of all the time.
+I think Tin Widow even has a little bit of these vibes, where they're not lops and trying to be.
+You know, they' they're community watering holes, but the cocktails are great because why not make great drinks?

 Speaker

 Like, like the and and I love that mentality.
 I think it's so, so cool.
-You have Ricky using the sous vide and mothership, and most people go there and they get a $20 pint of hands.
-You know, it's just so cool that there are trick makers in the city. ah Johnny Haffney is another guy.
+You have rookie using the sous vide at mothership and most people go there and they get a $20 pint of hams.
+You know, it's just so cool that the there are trick makers in the city. ah Johnny Haffney is another guy.
 He has a wild pedigree.
-It is like watching a dancer dance when you watch this dude bartend, and he bartends at things.
-You know, it's it's a dive ball with nice costume, you know? ah and And so I think that there's... a lot that we have in Milwaukee where dive bar culture here is so we developed that we were able to have these bars that are just sort of outlets of deliciousness and I think we see that primarily all over the midwest you know i I know many in Chicago as well that that have these divey that are watering whole fields and then you order cocktails and it's like wait damn that's actually really good
+It is like watching a dancer dance when you watch this dude bartend and he bartends at things.
+You know, it's it's a dive bar with nice dance.
+And so I think that there's a luck that we have in Milwaukee where dive bar culture here is so developed that we were able to have these bars that are just little outlets of deliciousness.
+And I think we see that primarily all over the Midwest. you know i I know many in Chicago as well that that have these divey little watering hole fields and then you order cocktails and it's like, wait, damn, that's actually really a good.

 Speaker